peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public byte[] GetBody();

 Gets the byte array for this message's body.
-This method doesn't make a copy of that byte array.
+This method doesn't make a opy of that byte array.

 <b>Return Value:</b>